Hiring a Contractor

-A step-by-step guide to properly hiring and working with independent contractors under federal rules.
+A step-by-step guide to properly onboarding independent contractors under federal rules.
+Build strong partnerships while staying compliant.

 1